kubestellar/kubestellar/docs/content/direct/knownissue-wsl-ghcr-helm.md

 ## Root Cause

 The issue is caused by missing or misconfigured credentials for `ghcr.io` in the Docker configuration.
-Docker fails to authenticate and retrieve the necessary OAuth token from GitHub's container registry.
+Docker fails to authenticate & retrieve the necessary OAuth token from GitHub's container registry.
 ## Workaround

 To bypass this issue, follow these steps: